 Alternatively, your plan may allow you to continue to incur claims during a grace period of up to 2-1/2 months into the next plan year before unused amounts are forfeited.

-Please check with your plan to see if either of these features apply to your HFSA.
+Please check with your plan to see if either of these features (the carryover or the grace period) apply to your HFSA.